AndreaZoccatelli/okgv/docs/architecture.md

 └── abstract_algebra             → path: "algebra/abstract_algebra"
 ```

-Entries can live at any level.
+Entries attach to **leaf** topics only — submission to a node that has children is rejected, since an entry on an interior node is unclassified along the child dimension.
 Topic queries (counts, listings, stats) are recursive: querying `algebra` includes entries under all its descendants.
-Similarity search is the exception, it is scoped to the exact target topic only (see [Similarity Scoping](#similarity-scoping)).
+Similarity search defaults to the exact target topic but can widen to the subtree per node (see [Similarity Scoping](#similarity-scoping)).

 ### Tree TUI
 ```bash